Optonica: 1979–1982

 The second series was offered in 1979 and the line was expanded and redesigned with products that covered the entire spectrum of the high-end market.
 The receiver line consisted of model numbers SA-5901/5905, SA-5601/5605, SA-5401/5405, SA-5201/5205 and SA-5101/5105.
 The receivers were offered in both silver and black.
 The top of the line consisted of model numbers SA-5901 and SA-5905, and this series offered 125 watts minimum RMS per channel into 8 Ohms from 20 Hz-20 kHz with no more than 0.02% T.H.D.
 One of the unique features of the top-of-the-line product SA-5901/5905 and SA-5601/5605 was the ability to turn off the radio section while still using the receiver as an amplifier.

 The top-of-the-line turntable RP-3636 was continued along with turntables from the original run.
 New tuners ST-4201/4205 were added to the existing line, and new amplifiers SM-3201/3205 were added.
 A computer-controlled cassette deck RT-6501/6505 was introduced, but was shared with an identical model Sharp cassette deck.
 Component cabinets SY-9406 and SY-800U were offered and an array of handles for the various components.
 In 1980 the line was expanded again, introducing unique design features into the products.
 The most notable was the dual-arm system turntable RP-7705, famous for an APLD (auto program locate device) that enabled the operator to select a cut on the album and the tone arm would automatically be placed on the desired song.
 This turntable had a sensor arm that was built next to the tonearm.
-RP-4705 turntable was similar, but without APLD system.
+The RP-4705 turntable was similar, but without the APLD system.

 During this period Optonica still offered analog AM-FM tuners and amplifiers, but they were being eliminated, especially the high-powered and expensive models.
 The new digital tuners and amps were now offered with a Toroidal power transformer that allowed for high performance in a smaller size, offering two to three times the capacity of conventional transformers.
 This allowed for the new digital tuners and receivers to be much smaller in size, compared with the conventional line of analogue receivers, amps and tuners.
 Model numbers consisted of ST-7405 and ST-4405 for tuners and SM-7305 and SM-4305 for amplifiers.
 One notable product offering was SM-9005.
 An integrated amplifier featuring a new zero-switching direct coupled amp circuitry with 0% switching distortion.
 This amplifier produced 100 watts minimum RMS per channel into 8 ohms from 20 Hz to 20 kHz with no more than 0.0095% THD!.